 Company Director / Head of Business / Director of Sales

 Grant Hardie, an RMIT film graduate, has worked within the Australian film industry for over twenty years in roles ranging from production through distribution.
 Since Monster Pictures inception in 2010, Grant has worked in various capacities within the company and is now Business Manager & Head of Sales.
 Grant’s passion for film harks back to late nights as a child, waiting for his parents to fall asleep before he would sneak out to the living room to catch a Hammer Horror film on television.
 This enthusiasm for genre cinema carried through Grant’s adult life and has proved a driving force behind co-founding Monster Pictures.

 Director of Home Entertainment | Print Traffic Manager

 Ben has worked in all aspects of film distribution and exhibition for over half a decade, from acquisitions to product development, production, design, programming and everything in-between.
 Outside of Monster Pictures / Monster Fest, Ben is the co-founder of a boutique VHS distribution label, Celluloid Apocalypse, and co-produces the web-series Video Hoarders.

 A university film graduate, Jarret Gahan has been toiling away in visual storytelling for well over a decade, producing award-winning films, music videos and supplemental features for home entertainment releases.
-Jarret has worked in a combination of the home entertainment, theatrical and gaming industries for the past eighteen years.
+Jarret has worked in a combination of the home entertainment, theatrical and gaming industries for the past twenty years.
 His passion from infancy has been cinema, christened on VHS, his education started early with his first filmic memories being awash of exploding heads, flying spheres and fallen AT-ATs.
 Jarret is editor-in-chief at Cult of Monster, a podcaster with FakeShemp.Net and co-produces Video Hoarders.